Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs

 \subsection{Do Long Captions Promote Compositionality?}

-The basis for this question is two-fold: (1) long, detailed captions provide a rich signal for learning fine-grained vision-language alignment, and (2) the richer compositional structure in such captions can foster generalizable compositional abilities.
-Again, we refer to Table~\ref{tab:merged-compositional-long} for results.
+The basis for this question is two-fold: (1) long, detailed captions provide a rich signal for learning fine-grained vision-language alignment, and (2) their richer compositional structure can foster generalizable compositional abilities.

-Firstly, we consider the long-caption retrieval abilities of LongCLIP, DreamLIP, and our control model, LSS.
-While performance varies between the retrieval datasets, the three models show strong performance.
-LSS, despite its short context window, outperforms LongCLIP on several subtasks and falls short by only 0.4 percentage points on average.
-This indicates that LongCLIP does not benefit considerably from its extended context window on these tasks.
-DreamLIP demonstrates the strongest overall retrieval performance, which is expected given its larger model size and full pretraining on long captions.
-Interestingly, it surpasses LongCLIP despite using a shorter token context.
+Table~\ref{tab:merged-compositional-long} presents the results.
+We first consider long-caption retrieval performance for LongCLIP, DreamLIP, and our control model, LSS.
+While performance varies between the retrieval datasets, all three models perform strongly.
+LSS, despite retaining CLIP's original 77-token context window, outperforms LongCLIP on several subtasks and falls short by only 0.4 points on average, suggesting limited benefit from LongCLIP’s extended context.
+DreamLIP achieves the strongest overall retrieval performance, consistent with its larger backbone and full pretraining on long captions.

-Next, we consider the performance of these long-caption-trained VLMs on compositionality benchmarks.
-The results on SC++ and Winoground in Table~\ref{tab:merged-compositional-long} show that LSS achieves strong compositional performance, substantially outperforming base CLIP, and nearly matching the performance of NegCLIP (with a gap of just 1.9 on average.)
-In some SC++ subcategories (Replace Attribute and Swap Object), LSS even surpasses NegCLIP.
-LSS also achieves the second highest score on Winoground among all evaluated models, slightly improving over CLIP, and only surpassed by DreamLIP.
-These results provide compelling empirical evidence that \textbf{long-caption training promotes compositional generalization}.

-Meanwhile, LongCLIP, despite its strong long-caption retrieval performance, does not perform particularly well on SC++ or Winoground---it only matches the performance of CLIP.
-This result likely stems from the fact that the first 20 positional embeddings in LongCLIP are frozen during training, which prevents the model from acquiring improved compositionality in that part of its context window.
-We discuss this limitation further in \S\ref{sec:longclip-analysis}.